ShadowFolk706/Binmod/README.md

 ```
 2, 4', .111
 ```
-The program will return 2 digits of 1 then 0.
+The program will return 2 digits of 1 then 0. \n
-The program will then return 4 digits of 0 and 1
-The program will then return 11 1s
+The program will then return 4 digits of 0 and 1 \n The program will then return 11 1s \n
 Output:
 ```
 01101011111111111